PetriKiviniemi/ChessEngine/frontend/readme.md

 # Chess Engine
 ## Plan
 The purpose of this project is to learn about certain web development technologies, and how to implement ML models into a web application.
-This is the final techstack in no other particular reason but to learn the tech:
+The techstack in no other particular reason but to learn the tech:
 ### Frontend:
 * React
 * Typescript